Stage 1: Self-Discovery | Core Identity

 Edward Deci and Richard Ryan's Self-Determination Theory (SDT), one of the most extensively researched frameworks in motivation science, identifies three basic psychological needs that must be met for well-being: autonomy (feeling that your actions are self-chosen), competence (feeling effective in what you do), and relatedness (feeling connected to others).

 Your core identity work feeds directly into all three.
 Understanding your values and personality supports autonomy (you know what you actually want, not just what others expect).
 Understanding your strengths supports competence (you know where to invest your effort).
-Understanding your shadow and beliefs supports relatedness (you can show up more fully with others when you are not hiding parts of yourself).
+Understanding your shadow and beliefs supports relatedness (you can show up more fully with others when you're not hiding parts of yourself).

 Possible selves